 3. Utilize a Full Funnel Marketing Approach

 We continue to emphasize a full-funnel approach for campaign success – and Pact understood this loud and clear.
-We worked closely with them to create content for each step of the funnel, providing headlines to match the tone for awareness, consideration, and action.
+We worked closely with them to tie targeting and creative strategy to each step of the funnel, providing headlines to match the tone for awareness, consideration, and action.
 We made sure each step of their sales funnel was covered and the incredible results speak for themselves.

 Tip: Don’t ignore your top of funnel, because nobody will click that buy button unless they trust that you’re a reliable company.
 The top of the funnel is where you convince them of your reliability and trustability.

 4. Drive it Home with Incentives and New Customer Discounts